-You have 3 choices of backgrounds.
-V2+ introduces a new physical sky option.
+You now have 4 choices of backgrounds; V2.6 introduces the HDR/IBL option.

 Default

 When default is selected, Podium will use the background set in SketchUp.
 You can set different SketchUp backgrounds in the Style window, accessible through SketchUp's plugin menu.
 The Default setting can also be used to set a white/grey background in order to render an object in a photography studio-like setting.
 In this case, the background color determines the brightness of the environment.
 SketchUp's ground is not supported.